 If you fail to meet the required deadline for payment of your annual fee and submission of your continuing education hours, please review the Recertification Policy for information on how to become recertified.

-For any questions regarding your certification or continuing education please contact Susan Prucknicki at the Institute of Government at the University of Central Florida at (407) 882-3960.
+For any questions regarding your certification or continuing education please contact Susan Pruchnicki at the Institute of Government at the University of Central Florida at (407) 882-3960.